Person of color: Criticism

 Many critics of the term, both white and non-white, object to its lack of specificity and find the phrase racially offensive.
-It has been argued that the term lessens the focus on individual issues facing different racial and ethnic groups, particularly African Americans.
+It has been argued that the term lessens the focus on individual issues facing different racial and ethnic groups, particularly African Americans whom Michael Holzman argues ignores the specific legacy of historical disadvantage in the United States.
 Preserving "whiteness" as an intact category while lumping every other racial group into an indiscriminate category ("of color") replicates the marginalization that the term was intended to counter.
 Other commentators state that the term "people of color" is a misnomer and an arbitrary term in which people who are white are mislabeled as people of color.
-People of color also encompasses various heterogeneous groups which have little in common, with some arguing that American culture as a whole does not deliberate on economic inequality or issues of class.
+People of color also encompasses various heterogeneous groups that have little in common, with some arguing that American culture as a whole does not deliberate on economic inequality or issues of class.

 Political scientist Angelo Falcón argues that the use of broad terms like "person of color" is offensive because it aggregates diverse communities and projects "a false unity" that "obscure[s] the needs of Latinos and Asians".
 Citing the sensitivity of the issue, Falcón suggested that there should be "a national summit of Black, Latino and Asian community leaders" to discuss "how can the problem of the so-called 'black/white binary' be tackled in the way it respects the diversity it ignores and helps build the broader constituency for racial social justice that is needed in the country" and to "open the way for a perhaps much-needed resetting of relations between these historically-discriminated against communities that can lead to a more useful etymology of this relationship".

+Blogger Daniel Lim criticizes the term for centering whiteness, framing non-white identities in relation to it and implying that whiteness is the default, race-neutral category.
+This positioning suggests that race is only relevant for non-white people, thus reinforcing the idea that whiteness is the norm and other identities are deviations.
+Critics argue that this dynamic marginalizes non-white groups even as the term seeks to unite them, and some individuals express discomfort with having their identities defined in relation to whiteness rather than independently.

+Comedian George Carlin described "people of color" as "an awkward, bullshit, liberal-guilt phrase that obscures meaning rather than enhancing it", adding, "What should we call white people?
+'People of no color'?"

 The use of the phrase person of color to describe white Hispanic and Latino Americans and Spaniards has been criticized as inaccurate.
-While many Latinos are indeed "people of color", many are not, as "latino" is a pan-ethnic label and statistext rather than a racial category.
-While the indiscriminate labeling of all Latinos as "people of color" underscores common struggles in a racialized society, it obscures the racial diversity that exists within the Latino population itself; for this reason, some commentators have found the term misleading.
-Latinos can be white, black, Native American, or any mixture of these, just as Americans can be.
-For those who are "white", from criollo or recent European backgrounds, "people of color" is a misnomer.
+The United States census denotes the term "Latino" as a pan-ethnic label, rather than a racial category.
+Although many Latinos may qualify as being "people of color", the indiscriminate labeling of all Latinos as "people of color" obscures the racial diversity that exists within the Latino population itself, and, for this reason, some commentators have found the term misleading.